 We ask, where is God in the midst of my storm?
 The reality is that He is right there in that boat with you, just like he was with the disciples.
 We are so overwhelmed by our circumstances that our perspective of fear is more pronounced that our faith.

 Does our current reality impact the way we think about Jesus?

 Ideally it should not.
 It is normal to feel fear.
 The disciples had a very human and realistic response to that fierce storm.
-When the storms of life rage havoc and instil fear, we are to take that fear to God, ask Him to help us believe to fear no evil when we are in the middle of that valley of the shadow of death.
+When the storms of life rage havoc and instil fear, we are to take that fear to God, ask Him to help us believe when we are in the midst of our storm.

 Let not that fear take root and corrode our faith and blur our view of who God is.

 The time on that boat in that storm was definitely a time that revealed to the disciples more of who Jesus is.

 It was also a litmus test of where their faith was at.
 Just like the storm brought to light that the disciples needed to grow in their faith, challenges we face in life help us do the same.

 Challenges test where our anchor lies.
-If only fear is the overwhelming response, then we need to pray for strengthening of our faith in the constant, solid rock who is Jesus.
+If fear alone is our overwhelming response, then we need to turn to Jesus to strengthen our faith.
+He is our anchor, our constant and our solid rock.

 Scripture says in Hebrews 11:6 that “Without faith it is impossible to please God.”